gittromney/Playnite-NowPlaying/README.md

    Definitely set this < 100% if using your C:\ drive for game caches, for example.**

-5. Enable game caching for the games you imported in step 1.
+5. Enable caching for the games you imported in step 1.
 If you specified more than one Cache Root, you will be able to select which Root each game will be cached to, in this step.

-    Two ways to enable games for caching:
+There are two ways to enable games for caching:

-    - From the NowPlaying Game Cacher view (click on sidebar icon), click on the "+" under the NowPlaying Game Caches list.
+    - From the NowPlaying Game Cacher view (via sidebar), click on the "+" under the NowPlaying Game Caches list.
 In the popup, filter/select from the list of cache-eligible games.
     - From Playnite's main (Library) view, right click on a game that is eligible for game caching, select "NowPlaying: Enable caching for selected game", and select a cache root if multiple cache roots are defined.

-6. Installing a game cache.
+6. Installing/uninstalling a game cache; there are several ways:

-    Several ways:
-    - Playnite's main view: use all of the normal mechanisms to Install a library game.
+    - Use Playnite's built-in install/uninstall mechanisms for your cache enabled games (those listed under the NowPlaying Game Cacher library).
+    - From the NowPlaying Game Cacher view (via sidebar), use install/uninstall buttons or right-mouse options to manage your game caches.

+### A few notes about cache installation:
+- At most one active game cache installation can occur at a time.
+Any additional game cache install requests are queued up if there is already an active install underway.
+- An active cache installation can be paused or cancelled, and queued installations can be cancelled (via right mouse menu).
+Game caches in a paused state can be resumed (or uninstalled) at a later time.
+- If you launch a Playnite game, your active/queued cache intallations can continue in the background, as normal, but you also have the option of pausing all installations or shifting them to a speed limited mode while you are actively playing games.
+(See NowPlaying Settings.)
+Paused or speed limited cache installations will automatically be resumed (at full speed) once you are done playing.